BDC Hamburger Icon

 Integrations and Add-ons

 We like that CRM users can build customizable systems and integrate their favorite business apps via the Salesforce AppExchange store.
-Other CRM software companies we reviewed have similar online stores for add-ons, but Salesforce’s is far more comprehensive, with thousands of available integrations.
+Other CRM software companies we reviewed have similar online stores for add-ons, but Salesforce’s is far more comprehensive, with over 5,000 available integrations.

-• Apps: Similar to mobile apps on Apple’s App Store or Google Play, AppExchange apps are direct, preprogrammed plug-ins that interact with Salesforce.
-You can customize most apps via their settings.
+• Apps: AppExchange apps are direct, preprogrammed plug-ins that interact with Salesforce.
 Apps add new functions or improve and augment existing functions on your platform.

 Did You Know?Did you know

-Salesforce is embracing the "low code" and "no code" trends with its Lightning App Builder and Salesforce Flow drag-and-drop tools.
-Read our HubSpot review to learn about another CRM with drag-and-drop functionality.
+Salesforce is embracing the low-code and no-code trends with its Lightning App Builder and Salesforce Flow drag-and-drop tools.
+Read our HubSpot CRM review to learn about another CRM with drag-and-drop functionality.

-New apps are added to the AppExchange daily, further enhancing its appeal.
+New apps are added to the AppExchange daily, enhancing its appeal further.
 Source: Salesforce

 Intuitive Productivity Tools

 We were pleased to see Salesforce’s intuitive productivity-boosting tools, particularly its built-in project management features.
 (Freshworks has similar tools; read our Freshworks CRM review to learn more.)
-Once implemented, sales and marketing departments – as well as managers – will find it easy to manage and build workflows, assign and follow tasks, and check off permissions.
+Once implemented, sales and marketing teams and managers can easily build workflows, assign and track tasks and manage permissions.

-Salesforce’s visual dashboards allow sales reps to check KPIs and track their progress toward quotas, facilitating productivity and accountability.
+Salesforce’s visual dashboards allow sales reps to check key performance indicators and track their progress toward quotas, facilitating productivity and accountability.
 We like that you can add meetings straight from the calendar tab and see an instant overview of your schedule.

 Additional add-on productivity tools are available through the AppExchange.

-Einstein can do the following after gathering data from system use and user input:
+Einstein can perform the following tasks after gathering data from system usage and user input:

 • Help salespeople with call prompts